daolanfler/zero2prod/README.md

 dynamic content built from untrusted sources - e.g. user inputs, query parameters, etc.
 From a user perspective, XSS attacks are particularly insidious - the URL matches the one you wanted to visit, therefore you are likely to trust the displayed content.

+**Message Authentication Codes**
+We need a mechanism to verify that the query parameters have been set by our API and that they have not been altered by a third party.
+known as a message authentication - it guarantees that the message has not been modified in transit (integrity) and it allows you to vefiy the identity of the sender (**data origin authentication**).
+`hmac` stands for _hash message authentication code_.